RobBloxham/api-recipe-project/notes.md

 [] chose text color
 [] style ingredients in collapsible
 [] style shopping list card and ingredients.
-[x] change button colors when clicked on
-  [x] !issue!
-Requires two clicks?
-Why?
-  [] !issue! give buttons more specific ids
-    depending on the array that comes through to create the button append the appropriate prefix to the button

 [] highlight the items in the returned recipe-card that already exist in your fridge ingredients array.
 [] If a request returns a recipe with no thumbnail, generate an image with the recipe.title and render that instead.
 [] Check the returned recipe ingredients to see what ingredients match from my fridge and protein.
-[] make sure user cannot check multiple proteins.
 [] find a way to trigger flow from one section to the next.

 Stretch Goals
 Interaction